- Gemini Home

 The contents list to the left provides links to key features.
 We suggest that after installation of the software you familiarise yourself with the introductory OT Video Tutorials before moving on to the detailed features.

-The Observing Tool is the work of the Gemini Observatory software engineering group with science staff direction by Bryan Miller and Andrew Stephens and previous employees Florian Nussberger, Devin Dawson, Larry O'Brien, Nicolas Barriga, Alan Brighton, Vasudeva Upadhya, Darrell Denlinger, Kim Gillies, and Phil Puxley.
+The Observing Tool is the work of the Gemini Observatory software engineering group with science staff direction by Bryan Miller, Andrew Stephens, and Mischa Schirmer and previous employees Florian Nussberger, Devin Dawson, Larry O'Brien, Nicolas Barriga, Alan Brighton, Vasudeva Upadhya, Darrell Denlinger, Kim Gillies, and Phil Puxley.